ITFC Win the UEFA Cup

 First written in September 1999 for my website verso.me.co.uk

-It all started with a game against Aris Salonika who were Greek, cheating dirty bastards if you ask me, we won the game 5-1 with Sir John Wark getting 4 (3 pens).
+It all started with a game against Aris Salonika from Greece.
+We won the game 5-1 with Sir John Wark getting 4 (3 pens).
 I remember the ref booking Mariner for kicking the ball over the stand, it’s a good job we didn’t have that ref when Lee Chapman played for us.
 My old man took me to the game and we bumped into Mick and Ira Hare.
 After the game we got a lift back in Mick’s blue camper van so we could get home in time to see the goals on sportsnight.
 If you were wondering Mariner got the other goal.